HOME/CARS/STAGE 2 TUNING THE F-TYPE

 The 200 cell catalysts are a bit more involved.
 The first F-Type had standard catalysts that could be damaged by unburnt fuel entering the exhaust.
 After a software update later F-Types did not suffer from this problem but did lose some of the drama from the exhaust sound.
 Moving forward a few more years to 2021 and the catalysts were changed to gasoline particulate filter (GPF) versions.
 These are ceramic cored devices where the gasses flow have to flow through the pores rather than just along tubes coated in the catalyst.
 The results being more restriction and a much more muted exhaust note.
 Also the GPF versions are even more susceptible to damage if any unburnt fuel was to get to them.

-So changing to stainless steel catalysts improves flow and sound while also allowing tunning that included pops and burbles.
+So changing to stainless steel catalysts improves flow and sound while also allowing tuning that included pops and burbles.
 All while meeting UK standards.

 The results from the dyno